filipmerdic/twitter-scraper/README.md

 A Node.js application that monitors specific Twitter profiles and sends new tweets directly to a Slack channel.
 Now with a **web-based frontend** for easy account management!

+## ⚠️ Current Status: DISABLED

+**The scraper is currently disabled due to API credit limits.** The scheduled scraping has been turned off to prevent further API usage.
+The application can still be used for manual testing and development, but automatic scheduled runs are disabled.

 ## 🚀 Features

 - **🔍 Smart Filtering**: Filter tweets by keywords, exclude retweets/replies